euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

     var headerParameters: HashMap<String, String>? = null,
 )
 ```
-You have to pass `url` compulsory. `bodyParameters` or `bodyJson` or `headerParameters` is optionally and you can configure if you need.
+You have to pass `url` compulsory.
+`bodyParameters` or `bodyJson` or `headerParameters` are optionally and you can configure if you need.

 Response must be like this: